ducleTrustworthyAI/ducleTrustworthyAI/README.md

 - LinkedIn: [Duc Le](https://www.linkedin.com/in/david-ducle/)
 - GitHub: [ducleTrustworthyAI](https://github.com/ducleTrustworthyAI)

+## Dreams and Future Goals
+- Vision Statement
+  - As an AI enthusiast, my ultimate dream is to leverage the power of artificial intelligence to positively impact society and contribute to solving some of the world's most pressing challenges.
+I envision a future where AI technologies are ethically developed and deployed to enhance human capabilities, foster innovation, and promote sustainable development across various domains.

+- Career Goals
+   - Short-Term Goals (1-5 Years)
+      - Obtain a Ph.D. in Artificial Intelligence with a focus on Explainable AI (XAI) and Trustworthy AI.
+      - Publish research papers in reputable journals and present findings at leading conferences in the field.
+      - Collaborate with interdisciplinary teams to develop AI solutions that prioritize transparency, fairness, and accountability.
+   - Medium-Term Goals (5-10 Years)
+      - Secure a position as a research scientist or AI engineer at a renowned research institution or tech company.
+      - Lead innovative projects that advance the state-of-the-art in XAI, ensuring AI systems are interpretable, reliable, and aligned with human values.
+      - Mentor and inspire the next generation of AI researchers and practitioners through teaching and supervision roles.
+   - Long-Term Goals (10+ Years)
+      - **Establishing a Deep AI Research Institute**: I aspire to establish a specialized AI research institute in Vietnam, dedicated to providing accessible and high-quality education and research opportunities in the field of artificial intelligence.
+The institute will aim to bridge the gap between theoretical knowledge and practical applications, empowering the younger generation to explore the vast potential of AI and contribute to global innovation.
+      - **Developing a Tech Company**: Concurrently, I plan to develop a technology company focused on AI solutions and services, with the mission of generating revenue to support the establishment and sustainability of the research institute.
+Through strategic partnerships and innovative business models, the company will leverage AI technologies to address real-world challenges and create value for clients while contributing to the social mission of advancing AI education and research in Vietnam.
+      - Advocate for AI policy and governance frameworks that prioritize ethical AI development and address societal concerns.
+      - Contribute to shaping the future of AI by actively engaging in global initiatives and collaborations aimed at ensuring the responsible and beneficial use of AI for all.
+## Personal Aspirations
+- Continuously learn and adapt to emerging technologies and interdisciplinary knowledge areas relevant to AI.
+- Foster a culture of diversity, inclusivity, and collaboration within the AI community, encouraging diverse perspectives and approaches to problem-solving.
+- Lead a balanced life that prioritizes well-being, personal growth, and meaningful connections with others, both within and outside the realm of AI.

 Through my research, I hope to contribute to building a future where artificial intelligence is not only powerful and effective but also reliable and beneficial to society as a whole.

 If you're interested in my research projects or would like to discuss ideas related to Trustworthy AI, feel free to get in touch with me via email or social media.